In just a moment, I'm going to show you a picture.

 Maybe you saw an ad on TV or online that showed you how “regular people with virtually no experience” are making 10’s of thousands of dollars a month as real-estate investors.
 You drop $4,000 to attend a real estate investing workshop and learn all the "secrets”…

 but a few days after the workshop, your real estate investing career is over before it even started.
-Next thing you know, you’re off looking for a new opportunity to make money that would require less work (this happened to me – haha).
+Next thing you know, you’re off looking for a new opportunity to make money that would require less work (this exact scenario happened to me – haha).

 Or maybe, you attended an online seminar (a.k.a. webinar), and you were told by an internet marketing guru how easy it is to make money with your own online business.
 You decide to give their system a try, but a few months later, you’ve decided that results aren’t coming fast enough and you’re on the lookout for a newer/better system that can help you make money online even faster!